Privacy Policy

 In particular, if you qualify as the “data subject” under the terms of the GDPR, you have the right to:

-• Request information about the personal data we process about you, in accordance with Art.
+• request information about the personal data we process about you, in accordance with Art.
 15;

 • in accordance with Art.
 16, to request without undue delay the rectification of inaccurate data or the completion of incomplete personal data stored by us;

 • in accordance with Art.
-17, to request the erasure of your personal data stored by us, unless the processing of the data is necessary for the exercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise or defense of legal claims;
+17, to request the erasure of your personal data stored by us, unless the processing of the data is necessary for the exercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise or defence of legal claims;

 • in accordance with Art.
 18, to request the restriction of the processing of your personal data, insofar as the accuracy of the data is contested by you or the processing is unlawful;